hrmuwanika/-Frappe-ERPNext-Version-15--in-Ubuntu-24.04-LTS/README.md

-lcu# Frappe-ERPNext Version-15 in Ubuntu 24.04 LTS
+Frappe-ERPNext Version-15 in Ubuntu 24.04 LTS
 A complete Guide to Install Frappe/ERPNext version 15  in Ubuntu 24.04 LTS